Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 We say driver - we mean kext

-Based on my own experience, I can assume that the greatest nervous tension occurs in the event of some incorrect user action, as a result of which a seemingly normally working system stops loading.
+Based on my experience, I can assume that the greatest nervous tension occurs in the event of some incorrect user action, as a result of which a seemingly normally working system stops loading.
 What to do in this case?

 2. Try booting into safe mode.
 To do this, before loading, instead of any switches (-v or -s), enter help and read carefully.
 In my opinion, the -F switches (ignoring the configuration file) and our main trump card -x (booting in safe mode using standard drivers) can help.